South of Midnight: A Cult Classic (Review)

 Story

-Through Hazel’s role as a Weaver, the game explores powerful themes of grief, loss, and the process of letting go, told through a series of touching, self-contained stories she encounters.
+South of Midnight is set in the deep American South and follows Hazel, a young girl who, while preparing to leave with her mother one night, is caught in a supernatural drift and violent storm.
+The chaos separates Hazel from her mother, prompting her to embark on a journey to reunite with and ultimately save her.
+Along the way, Hazel discovers she is a "Weaver"—someone gifted with the ability to heal emotional and spiritual wounds and restore fractured bonds between spirits.Through Hazel’s role as a Weaver, the game explores powerful themes of grief, loss, and letting go, told through a series of touching, self-contained stories she encounters.
 These moments are often emotionally resonant and serve as narrative threads that bind the larger story together.
 A standout aspect of South of Midnight is its deep integration of Southern folklore, which informs many of the characters, stories, and creatures Hazel meets.
-This rich cultural backdrop provides a distinct and refreshing mythos not often explored in games, helping to create a world that feels both unique and deeply rooted in its setting.
+This rich cultural backdrop provides a distinct, refreshing mythos rarely explored in games, helping create a world that feels both unique and deeply rooted in its setting.

 Gameplay